gsoft-inc/wl-web-configs/docs/swc/configure-dev.md

 ### Transformers

-## Configure Webpack
+## Configure webpack

 ## Try it :rocket:

-- Either with Webpack or directly with SWC cli
+- Either with webpack or directly with SWC cli